ralbasini/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 2. **Describe your difficulties for this task and your understanding of what is happening during this task.
 Explain in your own words why are we installing a process supervisor.
 Do not hesitate to do more research and to find more articles on that topic to illustrate the problem.**
  As explained in the question M5, we can't have more that one running process per container.
 Installing a process supervisor will allow us to bypass this limitation.
 In our case, `ha` and the `serf` agent will run on the same docker image.
 To do so, we will use `s6`.
 It is a small init system that will coordinate the boot process and will allow to run multiple processes inside one container.
- To implement the process supervisor, we edited our `Dockerfile` to download and install `S6`.
-Then, we configured `S6` to be the main process of our containers by editing the `ENTRYPOINT` of `ha` and `webapp`'s respective `Dockerfile`.
- We didn't encounter much difficulties, the instructions were very well documented.

 ## <a name="task-2"></a>Task 2: Add a tool to manage membership in the web server cluster